The ultimate 10-Point checklist for buying a digital picture frame

 The last point is the pricing structure.

-Is there a one-off payment for the picture frame, or does the software come with a subscription model that you need to enter into to do more than the elementary stuff?
+Is there a one-off payment for the picture frame, or does the software come with a subscription model you need to enter into to do more than the elementary stuff?

 This may also include access to stock photography or art collections (like, e.g., Meural offers).

-I am not against subscription services provided they have a real and ongoing value.
+I am not against subscription services, provided they have a real and ongoing value.

 Conclusion